| |

 Lemon Curd Recipe Tips and Tricks

-When refrigerating your curd, be sure to stretch a sheet of clingfilm/plastic wrap over the top of the bowl, allowing it to touch the curd.
+Use plastic wrap.
+Before refrigerating your curd, stretch a sheet of clingfilm/plastic wrap over the top of the bowl, allowing it to touch the curd.
 This keeps the curd smooth and creamy by preventing a tough “skin” from forming on top.

 Lemon curd in a dish surrounded by fresh lemons